Recipe by mrsmambo

 chopped walnuts, or as needed

-When inept people try to bake, bad reviews (wrongly) happen to great recipes.
+Due to user error, bad reviews (wrongly) happen to great recipes.
 This turned out perfectly.
 I DID adjust the baking time, as I was using a traditional lard pastry crust and I wanted to be sure it cooked through.
 I baked at 425 for 15 mins and then down to 400 for another 5 mins.
 The pastry was golden brown, and the filling nicely set - consistency of jelly, not runny.
-Thank you so much for posting this traditional French Canadian desert!!!
-Grandma Watts would be proud!!!!
+Thank you so much for posting this traditional French Canadian dessert!
+Grandma Watts would be proud!

 Delish!!
 I followed the recipe exactly except I didn't have walnuts, but they would be so good in this recipe so I will use them next time!
 A truly Canadian classic, and one of the best butter tarts I have had!
 Make sure to use PURE Maple syrup!!
 The pure maple syrup is thick and not too sweet!